tomhel/LocaleNumeric/README.md

 ###Locale define

+```
+Digits.define(locale, validate);
+```

 Add a new locale.

-- _locale_ The locale to add.
+- _locale_ - the locale to add.
-- _validate_ Optional.
+- _validate_ - optional.
 Validate the new locale.
 Default is false.

 returns 0 on success, 1 on failure.

-```
-Digits.define(locale, validate);
-```

 ```javascript
 var locale = Digits.localeFactory(...);